mesosphere/marathon/docs/docs/application-basics.md

 ## A Simple Docker-based Application

 With Marathon it is straightforward to run applications that use Docker images.
-See also the reference [Running Docker Containers on Marathon](https://mesosphere.github.io/marathon/docs/native-docker.html) for further details and advanced options.
-In the following, we will focus on a simple Docker app: a Python-based Web server using the image [python:3](https://registry.hub.docker.com/_/python/).
-Inside the container, the Web server runs on port `8080` (the value of `containerPort`) and outside of it Marathon assigns a random port (`hostPort` is set to `0`):
+See also [Running Docker Containers on Marathon](https://mesosphere.github.io/marathon/docs/native-docker.html) for further details and advanced options.

+In the following example application definition, we will focus on a simple Docker app: a Python-based web server using the image [python:3](https://registry.hub.docker.com/_/python/).
+Inside the container, the web server runs on port `8080` (the value of `containerPort`).
+Outside of the container, Marathon assigns a random port (`hostPort` is set to `0`):

 ```json
 {